KRcpl88/GptTransformerTutorial/README.md

 The model calculates the attention scores by performing a dot product of the Q vector with all K vectors.
 These scores determine how much each word in the sequence should contribute to the representation of the current word.
 The attention scores are then used to create a weighted sum of the V vectors, which forms the output of the self-attention layer for each word.

+### Difference from a Densely Connected Layer:

+A densely connected layer learns a fixed transformation of its input data, applying the same transformation to all inputs.
+In contrast, the self-attention mechanism dynamically calculates how much each part of the input should contribute to the output based on the input data itself.

+The self-attention mechanism can capture relationships and dependencies between words in a sequence, regardless of their distance from each other.
+A densely connected layer lacks this contextual awareness and processes each input independently.

+Self-attention allows the model to focus on different parts of the input sequence differently for each output element, enabling a more nuanced and context-aware processing.
+Densely connected layers don't offer this level of flexibility as they apply the same transformation to all inputs.

+### Summary
+In a multi-head self-attention function, Queries, Keys, and Values are used to dynamically compute how different parts of the input sequence should be emphasized or 'attended to' for each element in the sequence.
+This differs from a simple densely connected layer, which lacks the ability to capture sequential and contextual relationships within the input data.
+Self-attention is inherently more flexible and context-aware, making it well-suited for tasks involving sequential data, like natural language processing.

 ##  What is the purpose of the FullyConnectedLayer layer

 In a Transformer's multi-head self-attention mechanism, the fourth layer, commonly referred to as the FullyConnectedLayer (fc) or sometimes as a linear layer, plays a vital role in integrating and refining the outputs from the self-attention process.
 Let's break down its purpose: